Healthy Homes Assessment Frasertown

 Home Assessments Frasertown for Rental Properties

-• Does the subfloor space well-insulated?
-Is there a ground water barrier in place?
+• Is the space under the floor covered in insulation and is there a ground water barrier in place?

 • Does the heat pump have enough capacity?